-Up to $58,000 is available through your HELOC or a lump-sum second mortgage.
+Up to $58,000 is available through your HELOC, or a lump-sum second mortgage (home equity loan).
 When you sell your home, the mortgage lender pays off the first mortgage.
 Anything left over goes to pay down the second mortgage.
 If there’s a gap, you owe the rest.
 Verify a mortgage broker is registered in Ontario.

 Why Homeowner Credit Lines Are So Popular

-HELOCs are popular with homeowners because you can borrow against them at any time, for any reason.
+HELOCs are popular with homeowners because they can be borrowed against at any time, for any reason.
 Lenders like them because the more you borrow, the more profit they make.
 The risk you might default, especially with 20% down, is low.
-Just 0.09% of Ontario mortgages were in arrears in April 2022.
+Just 0.06% of Ontario mortgages (1,231) were in arrears in April 2022.
 Pros and cons of HELOCs.